 - There is no evidence to suggest essential oils can or cannot assist with mood and/or emotional adjustment – there is very strong opinion on the validity of these types of claims however.

-- Essential oils as a food flavour enhancer is a growing industry.
+- Essential oils as a food flavor enhancer is a growing industry.

 Basically, the jury is definitely still out but I will keep looking and post more as I find it.
 Sorry Steve.